-Risk management is a systematic process for identifying, analyzing, evaluating and managing risks and opportunities that may affect a project or a company.
-The aim of risk management is to minimize the potential negative impact of risks while maximizing opportunities in order to successfully achieve the project objectives.
-Effective risk management requires continuous monitoring and adjustment in order to keep an eye on the current status and to be able to react proactively to changes.
+Risk and potential management is a systematic process for identifying, analyzing, evaluating and managing risks and opportunities that may affect a project or a company.
+The aim is to minimize the potential negative impact of risks while maximizing opportunities in order to successfully achieve the project objectives.
+Effective risk and potential management requires continuous monitoring and adjustment in order to keep an eye on the current status and to be able to react proactively to changes.

 Identification